What's new in Python 3.10 – the most important features and changes

 Ability to use | (ior) from dict

 Using | for dict!
-Now we have the possibility to use | (ior) and with dict.
-Merging when using |, and updating when using |= as an assignment operator
+Now we have the possibility to use | (ior) also with dict.
+Merging when using |, and updating when using |= as an assignment operator.

 And